 INTERDISCIPLINARY GRADUATE EDUCATION AT VIRGINIA TECH

-The Interfaces of Global Change (IGC) program is an exciting interdisciplinary graduate education program designed to address the multidimensional aspects of global change.
-Funded by the Virginia Tech Graduate School, this program is one of several Interdisciplinary Graduate Education Programs (IGEPs) on campus that address a major fundamental problem or complex societal issue requiring an interdisciplinary team of scholars.
-Participants (PhD Fellows) will enter the program at the beginning of their graduate studies and continue to participate throughout their time at Virginia Tech.
+The Interfaces of Global Change (IGC) program is an innovative interdisciplinary graduate education program designed to address the multidimensional aspects of global change.
+Funded by the Virginia Tech Graduate School, this program is one of several Interdisciplinary Graduate Education Programs (IGEPs).
+These programs address a variety of complex societal issues requiring interdisciplinary teams of scholars.
+Participants (PhD Fellows) typically enter the program at the beginning of their graduate studies and continue to participate throughout their time at Virginia Tech.

 Goals of the Program

-- The societal causes and consequences of these ecological problems
+- The social, economic, and environmental causes and consequences of global change.

-Like all of Virginia Tech’s IGEPs, the Interfaces of Global Change IGEP is not a degree-granting program.
-Rather, it will provide PhD students with a unique intellectual focus and training.
-Our goal is for each IGC Fellow to gain depth in their specific scientific area of expertise (e.g. biology or engineering), while simultaneously gaining breadth in the multifaceted realm of global change and the science-policy interface.
-Students still receive their PhD degree from their home department, but they will focus on global change and the science-policy interface.
+The Interfaces of Global Change program does not grant degrees.
+Students still receive their PhD degree from their home department.
+The IGC provides students with a unique intellectual focus and additional training beyond the disciplinary expertise they develop in their home department.
+Our goal is for each student to gain depth in their specific scientific area of expertise while simultaneously gaining breadth in the multifaceted realm of global change and the science-policy interface.

 Photo credit: Wire-tailed Manakin by Joao Quental via Wikimedia Commons